geraldb/talks/hyperledger.md

-title: Inside (Hyper) Ledger Lite - Add Transactions One Block at a Time and Balance the Accounts (Books)
+title: Blockchain vs (Hyper) Ledger -- Inside (Hyper) Ledger Lite - Add Transactions One Block at a Time and Balance the Accounts (Books)